donRehan/todo_app/errors.md

 >  }
 > The colon at the end I suppose, thats the only difference I could find in my git diff after it magically
 > Worked

+## SVG custom made by the tutorial maker
+> Will be solved later ..